tofuengine/tofu/README.md

 * Carefully crafted C99 code.
 * Self-contained, no additional runtime modules/libraries required (system-wide libraries excluded).
-* Multi-platform support through cross-compilation (Windows, Linux, and [Raspberry-Pi](https://www.raspberrypi.org/) -- macOS currently not supported, possibly WebAssembly in the not-so-distant future).
+* Multi-platform support through cross-compilation (Windows, Linux, [Raspberry-Pi](https://www.raspberrypi.org/), and other ARM platforms as long they are running on Linux -- macOS currently not supported, possibly WebAssembly in the not-so-distant future).

 For the courious ones, these are the current statistics of the game-engine codebase: